 If that doesn’t work, go to your Mail app and tap Accounts.
 Go through your accounts and look at the different mail folders.
 If you find that you have multiple trash folders, tap on each one and examine the contents.
 If one of them has a folder that is named Error, then delete that trash folder.

 Now try to delete your mail like you normally would.

-How to Permanently Delete iPhone Messages, 100% Unrecoverable
+How to Permanently Delete iPhone 8/8 plus Messages?

 If you’re concerned about your privacy and want to protect yourself from identity thieves, then you should know the truth: Manually deleted messages can be recovered with certain kinds of data recovery software.
 In fact, these kinds of tools are so common and easy to use now that nearly anybody could recover your messages after you delete them, not just elite hackers.

 So if you have sensitive emails that you don’t want anyone to find out about, it’s in your best interest to use an application like iMyFone iOS Eraser Win/iMyFone iOS Eraser Mac to permanently delete your emails. iMyFone is specialized data eraser that erases your files without a trace.